sebbacon/respire/views/courses/asthma.md

 *Be able to empower people with asthma to take control of their condition through gold standard asthma reviews.

-In addition to our planned courses, we are able to deliver our courses anywhere in the UK with a minimum of 10 delegates.
+In addition to our planned courses, we are able to deliver our accredited certificate courses anywhere in the UK with a minimum of 10 delegates.
 If you are interested in this option pease contact us to discuss your requirements.

 Course dates 2015